Q: Is it safe to implant 6,000 grafts in 2 days with an FUE procedure? — L.P. ~ Port Washington, N.Y.

 Another reason for concern is that when harvesting, FUE yields about 20 grafts/cm2.
 A 6,000-graft procedure would require 300 cm2.
 Since the donor area is about 30 cm long, this would require a donor height of 10 cm, clearly extending beyond the permanent zone of the scalp of most patients.

-There has been a change in the terminology of the FUE procedure, it will now be called Follicular Unit Excision.
-This describes the two main components of an FUE procedure, incision (the separation of the follicular unit from the surrounding tissue) and extraction (the removal of the follicular unit from the scalp once it is separated).
-It is important to note that this is just a change in terminology, not in the technique itself.
-Click to read more!
+To avoid giving the erroneous impression that an FUE procedure is non-surgical, the term FUE will now be short-hand for Follicular Unit Excision.
+This better describes the two main components of an FUE procedure, incision (the separation of the follicular unit from the surrounding tissue) and extraction (the removal of the follicular unit from the scalp once it is separated).

 Q: I thought that FUE extraction is performed in a way that it cannot be detected.
 Therefore, it is best to distribute the pattern evenly starting from the safe zone and fading out on the sides.
 The ARTAS results often show a smaller extraction area and harder edges (no transition from extraction to non-extraction area).
 Does this lead to a higher risk to detect the surgery? — H.K. ~ Chicago, I.L.